sammylton/Study-of-SPR-based-fiber-optic-sensors/README.md

 # Modeled the Electric Field in an n-layer SPR sensor
-This are the results of my summer 2019 project on SPR sensors.
+This are the results of my summer 2019 project on SPR sensors under Dr. Akhilesh Kumar Mishra, assistant professor of physics at IIT Roorkee.
 I modeled the Electric field inside a multi-layer SPR sensor.
-For this, I plotted various precursor graphs characteristic of SPR sensors.
+For developing the necessary thought process, I plotted various precursor graphs characteristic of SPR sensors.